DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 > ~~~
 > {: .language-bash}
 >
 > By passing this argument, our program is able to provide timings for a weak profile, scaling up the required accuracy for Pi accordingly.
-Make this amendment, and see how your results compare.
+Make this amendment and see how your results compare.
 {: .challenge}

 > ## Maximum cores to use?